ShiJbey/centrifuge/README.md

    - **Delete link:** Hold _shift_, click the link, press _delete_ or _backspace_
 5. Click _Compile_, to compile the diagrams into code.

-## Building Development Version

-### Setup
+### Install Yarn (Optional)

 This project uses yarn for package management.
-If your don't have it, feel free to install it with:
+If you don't have it, feel free to install it with the command below.
+If you plan on contributing to this project, Yarn is a requirement:

 ```
 npm i -g yarn